 Visual Studio enables nice features where you can do this on the Debug tab.
 Here are the steps to achieve this

 2. In the Project Properties Windows, Navigate to

-Well, here you can type the command line with separated by
+Well, here you can type the command line separated by

 Just write a simple console application to print the command line argument, and put a breakpoint to check the arguments,

-So, the each value separated by space has taken has a a command line argument.
+So, each value separated by space has taken has a command-line argument.
 This will produce below output.